Guide for Authors

 • Communication: Rapid and brief publication of urgency and timeliness within the journal scope.

 • Review: Comprehensive overview on up-to-date research theme within the journal scope.
-Other forms are possible upon approval by the Editor-in-chief as followings.

 • Book Review: Invited reviews of newly published book related to the scope of the journal